Hausa people: Language

-The Hausa language, a member of Afroasiatic family of languages, has more first-language speakers than any other African language.
-It has around 50 million first-language speakers, and close to 30 million second-language speakers.
-The main Hausa-speaking area is northern Nigeria and southern Niger.
-Hausa is also widely spoken in northern Ghana, Cameroon, Chad, Sudanese Hausa in Sudan and the Ivory Coast as well as among Fulani, Tuareg, Kanuri, Gur, Shuwa Arab, and other Afro-Asiatic speaking groups.
-There are also large Hausa communities in every major African city in neighbourhoods called zangos or zongos, meaning "caravan camp" in Hausa (denoting the trading post origins of these communities).
-Most Hausa speakers, regardless of ethnic affiliation, are Muslims; Hausa often serves as a lingua franca among Muslims in non-Hausa areas.
+Hausa has more first-language speakers than any other African language with around 50 million first-language speakers, and close to 30 million second-language speakers.
+The main region in which Hausa is spoken is within Nigeria and southern Niger.
+Hausa is also widely spoken in northern Ghana, Cameroon, Chad, and Ivory Coast as well as among other neighbouring people.